krazzarkov/nwHacks-2021-Movie-Matcher/README.md

 This project uses Firebase to cache Netflix movies from the uNoGS API.
 Firebase is also used to store User sessions and movie choices.

-The project is still VERY rough and unstable with a lot of bugs.
+The project was created in under 48 hours and is still VERY rough and unstable with a lot of bugs.